julianastahelin/advice-generator-app/README.md

 <h2>Overview</h2>

 <h3>The project</h3>
 <p>The aim of the exercise was to build the app's interface using HTML and CSS, as close as possible to Frontend Mentor's solution.
-The interface should be responsive to different screen sizes.</p>
+The interface should be responsive to different screen sizes.
+The project consumes an API for generating advice.
+The user should get a new advice every time the dice button is clicked.</p>
 <p>I made a modification to the original design, adding a title to introduce the functionality.</p>
-<p>The project consumes an API for generating advice.
-The user should get a new advice every time the dice button is clicked.</p>

 <h3>Preview</h3>
 <h4>Desktop</h4>